 The purpose of the Treasury Management policy is to enable efficient management of financial risk to the Association by outlining borrowing and investment procedures.

 Equalities

-There is no requirement to do a full Equality Impact Assessment.
+No equalities issues have been identified in the Equalities Impact Assessment Screening Questions there is no requirement to do a full Equality Impact Assessment.

 Privacy